saeedahadian/tap/README.md

 ## Where does the name come from?

-It's an _anagram_ of `apt` which also intends to a be much faster solution, hence the name.
+It's an _anagram_ of `apt` which also intends to be a much faster alternative, hence the name.

 ## Inspirations